ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 important functions, including presenting additional information from interaction, modifying the initial request, and revoking a grant request in progress.

-The AS MAY make use of long polling mechanisms such as discussed in {{RFC6202}}.
-Instead of returning the current status immediately, the long polling technique allows the AS additional time to process and fulfill the request before returning the HTTP response to the client instance.
-For example, when the AS receives a continuation request but the grant request is in the _processing_ state, the AS could wait until the grant request has moved to the _pending_ or _approved_ state before returning the response message.

 To enable this ongoing negotiation, the AS provides a continuation API to the client software.
 The AS returns a `continue` field
-[in the response](#response-continue) that contains information the client instance needs to access this API, including a URI to access as well as a continuation access token to use during the requests.
+[in the response](#response-continue) that contains information the client instance needs to access this API, including a URI to access as well as a special access token to use during the requests, called the _continuation access token_.

-The continuation access token is initially bound to the same key and method the client instance used to make the initial request.
+The continuation access token is bound to the same key and method the client instance used to make the initial request.
 As a consequence, when the client instance makes any calls to the continuation URI, the client instance MUST present the continuation access token as described in {{use-access-token}} and present